maguowei/awesome-stars/README.md

 ## Others

+* [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This repo is a collection of awesome Mac applications and tools for developers and designers.
 * [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way.
 No scripts.
 * [awesome-algorithms](https://github.com/tayllan/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 * [HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
-* [awesome-javascript](https://github.com/sorrycc/awesome-javascript) - A collection of awesome browser-side  JavaScript libraries, resources and shiny things.
+* [awesome-javascript](https://github.com/sorrycc/awesome-javascript) - 💨 A collection of awesome browser-side  JavaScript libraries, resources and shiny things.
 * [awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs) - :zap: Delightful Node.js packages and resources
 * [linux-insides](https://github.com/0xAX/linux-insides) - A little bit about a linux kernel
 * [awesome-sysadmin](https://github.com/kahun/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources inspired by Awesome PHP.